mlgranger540/milestone-3/README.md

 Similarly, clicking the edit reviews button redirects the user to the edit review form.
 This uses the current user's ID to fetch all their posted reviews and build a dropdown.
 The concert ID is also attached to each option in the review dropdown, and this is used to get the associated concert information for the currently selected review, to then update the option in the concert dropdown accordingly.
 The review ID of the selected reivew is used get the data for that review and then pre-populate the form fields with the current review title, rating and text so they can then be edited.
 These updates happen both when the content is loaded and when the review dropdown is changed.

-As with the post form, JavaScript is then used to submit this data, but this time with a patch method in order to update the review with the ID passed in, and success modal is displayed is this request was successful.
+As with the post form, JavaScript is then used to submit this data, but this time with a patch method in order to update the review with the ID passed in, and success modal is displayed if this request was successful.
 Closing this redirects the user to their profile.

 ### Delete Review Form